DO NOT give Acthar to your child until you have talked to your doctor if your child has any of the following conditions:

 - Sometimes when people stop taking Acthar long-term, their bodies may not produce enough natural cortisol.
 This is called “adrenal insufficiency.”
 Your doctor may prescribe a steroid medicine to protect your child until the adrenal gland recovers

-- Your child might develop high blood pressure, or retain too much salt and water, or have low blood potassium levels.
-As a result of this, your doctor may recommend some changes to your child’s diet, such as eating less salt and taking certain supplements
+- Your child might develop high blood pressure, retain too much salt and water, or have low blood potassium levels.
+As a result of this, your doctor may recommend some changes to your child’s diet, such as eating less salt or taking certain supplements

 - Vaccines may not work well when people are on Acthar.
 Talk to your doctor about which vaccines are safe to use when your child is taking Acthar

 - Acthar may hide symptoms of other diseases.
 This can make it more difficult for your doctor to make a diagnosis if something else is going on

 - Stomach or intestinal problems.
-Acthar may increase the risk of bleeding stomach ulcers.
+Acthar may increase the risk of bleeding and stomach ulcers.
 Tell your doctor if your child has stomach pains, bloody vomit, bloody or black stools, excessive tiredness, increased thirst, difficulty breathing, or increased heart rate

 - Taking Acthar can make people feel irritable or depressed.
 They may also have mood swings or trouble sleeping.
 These effects are reversible once Acthar therapy is stopped

 - If your child has other conditions, such as diabetes or muscle weakness, you may find they get worse

 - Your child might develop certain eye conditions, such as cataracts, glaucoma, or optic nerve damage

 - Your child’s body may develop allergies to Acthar; these allergies may be severe.
 Signs of allergic reaction include: